klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 Certain operations, like `sorted` and `distinct`, require more computational effort and they can easily cause substantial overhead if not used thoughtfully.

-- **`sorted`**: The operation requires the comparison of all elements, which can be costly for large datasets.
+- **`sorted`**: This operation requires the comparison of all elements, which can be costly for large datasets.
 Using `sorted` should be limited to cases where order is truly essential, especially in parallel streams where it brings additional overhead to merge sorted chunks across threads.

 - **`distinct`**: Τhis operation requires the check of every element against the rest to ensure successful deduplication, potentially increasing memory usage.
-If unique elements are needed, but order doesn’t matter, combining `distinct` with `.unordered` on a parallel stream may help improve performance.
+If unique elements are needed, but order does not play a role, combining `distinct` with the `unordered` operation on a parallel stream may help improve performance.

 #### 4. Parallel Stream Trade-offs